nrobinson2000/blog/sparkbot.md

 SparkBot is a two part product.
 Although it uses both hardware and software from Particle, unique PCBs and 3D printed bodies must be produced.
 SparkBot also has its own software library with custom C++ functions to improve the SparkBot programming experience.

-# **The Photon:**
+# **How does it work?:**

-The Photon is the SparkBot's brain.
-It runs C++ on its micro operating system, that communitcates with Particle's servers to create a low cost, high power device.
+SparkBot uses the Particle Photon as its brain.
+It runs C++ on its micro operating system, that communicates with Particle's servers to create a low cost, high power device.
 Code can be uploaded to the Photon in several ways.
 Flashed from the [Particle.io web IDE][7], uploaded from either the Particle DEV IDE or the Particle CLI tool, or compiled locally and flashed over USB serial.

 The Photon is Particle's second IoT development board.
 Their first was the Core, a huge Kickstarter success.
 The Photon was developed without any Kickstarter support, and the Electron, their third board, which uses celluar technology, was successfully funded on Kickstarter this year.

-# **Licensing:**
+# **Is it free to use?:**

 SparkBot respects and uses many open source technologies and services.
-All of the software sources and hardware files can be found on GitHub.
+All of the software sources and hardware files can be found freely on GitHub.

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)][8]
 SparkBot by [Nathan Robinson][9] is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][8].